tlwl19/finalchallenge/README_Team2.md

 ## **Shade Selections:**

-> 8 buttons for 8 different shades of grey for the user to pick whichever shade they prefer.
+> 8 buttons for 8 different shades of grey for the user to pick whichever shade they prefer.It's for us to be able to select the different shades of grey of the individual squares within the 32x32 grid.

 ```
 colourblack = Button(frame2, text="Black", fg=('white'), bg=('grey1'), font=(200), command=lambda m=90:choose_colour(m))